CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Evaluation

 \subsubsection{General results}

 Table~\ref{tab: baseline comparison} shows the scores of all evaluation metrics.
-We show that \detector{} achieves substantially high performance on each metric.
+We show that \detector{} achieves substantially high performance in each metric.
 Specifically, \detector{} achieves an AUC score of 0.944, which is a It also achieves an F1 score of 0.441 and an MCC score of 0.456, indicating that even in an extremely imbalanced dataset (the ratio of positive and negative samples equals 1: 300), \detector{} can still effectively identify vulnerability patches.

-When compared to the SOTA baselines, \detector{} achieves higher scores on all effectiveness metrics. \detector{} increases the AUC score by 11\% (from 0.852 to 0.944).
-As for F1 score and MCC, \detector{} also achieves an improvement of F1 score by 30\% (from 0.317 to 0.411) and an improvement of MCC by 43\% (from 0.318 to 0.456).
-These evaluation results illustrate that \detector{} has shown higher effectiveness in identifying vulnerability patches.
+Compared to SOTA baselines, \detector{} achieves higher scores on all effectiveness metrics. \detector{} improves the F1 score by 20\% (from 0.402 to 0.603).
+Specifically, \detector{} achieves a substantially high precision score of 0.910 while SOTA baselines achieve at most 0.562.
+These evaluation results illustrate that \detector{} has shown higher effectiveness in identifying vulnerability patches and such improvement is mainly because of utilizing human validation results.
+As shown in Section~\ref{sec: human validation criteria}, we require our security engineers to validate only 250 identified results, so our achieved effectiveness arguably outweighs the small human efforts.

-The improvement in F1 scores and MCC can bring high practicality benefits to security engineers.
-For example, there are about 47.2\% false positives (1 - precision) among the vulnerability patches identified by \detector{} while the best of baseline approaches is 63.8\%.
-The reduction of false positives can substantially reduce the manual costs of security engineers to validate inaccurate vulnerability patches.

-\subsection{\textbf{RQ2}: To what extent do the window size of LLM and the context width of code commits affect the effectiveness of \detector{}?}